• Skip to main content

 Using Magnetic Sensor

-Now let's learn how the magnetic sensor based design can be implemented to measure the bicycle speed over a given meter.
+Now I have explained how the magnetic sensor based design can be implemented to measure the bicycle speed over a given meter.

 The following image shows how the magnet and the hall effect sensor or the reed switch sensor can be installed on the front wheel and fork of the bicycle.
 The magnetic sensor can be a hall effect sensor or a reed switch.